Tensor product algebras, Grassmannians and Khovanov homology

 \subsection{Comparison with Khovanov homology}

-The calculations we have done thus far suggest an approach to finding a knot invariant, or more generally a tangle invariant.
-As usual, we should cut a tangle projection up into simple pieces consisting of a cup, cap or a single crossing, and use functors that correspond to these simple pieces.
-For any $(p,q)$-tangle $\mathscr{T}$, we choose a generic projection, cut into these pieces and let $\mathscr{K}(\mathscr{T}) \colon T^p\mmod \to T^q\mmod$ denote the composition of functors reading from bottom to top, associating \begin{itemize} \item $\mathbb{B}_i$ to a positive crossing of the $i$th and $i+1$st strands, \item $\mathbb{B}_i^{-1}$ to a negative crossing of the $i$th and $i+1$st strands, \item $\mathbb{K}_i$ to a cup appearing between the $i$th and $i+1$st strands, and \item $\mathbb{E}_{i-1}$ to a cap joining the $i$th and $i+1$st strands. \end{itemize} Note, we are using unoriented knots; ``positive'' and ``negative'' as used above are relative to the $y$-coordinate in the plane (either both strands upward or downward oriented).
+The calculations we have done up to this point suggest an approach to finding a knot invariant, or more generally a tangle invariant.
+As is often necessary in quantum topology, we will choose a generic tangle projection and perform a construction using it which ultimately we can see is independent of the choice.
+If we slice this tangle projection along horizontal lines, we can cut it up into simple pieces each with one of the following forms, shown in the equations \eqref{eq:sigma} and \eqref{eq:pm}: \begin{itemize} \item a positive crossing $\sigma_i$ of the $i$th and $i+1$st strands, \item a negative crossing $\sigma_i^{-1}$ of the $i$th and $i+1$st strands, \item a cup $+_i$ appearing between the $i$th and $i+1$st strands, or \item a cap $-_i$ joining the $i+1$th and $i+2$st strands. \end{itemize} We will define a functor $\mathscr{K}$ such that: \newseq

+For any $(p,q)$-tangle $\mathscr{T}$, we choose a generic projection, cut into these pieces and define $\mathscr{K}(\mathscr{T}) \colon T^p\gmod \to T^q\gmod$ by composing the functors associated to the pieces by (\ref{K-def1}--\ref{K-def2}).
+Note, we are using unoriented knots; ``positive'' and ``negative'' as used above are relative to the $y$-coordinate in the plane (either both strands upward or downward oriented).
 For the moment, ignore that this depended on a choice of projection.

 While what we have written thus far points naturally to this definition, it's not completely satisfactory.
 It doesn't have an obvious connection to Khovanov homology, nor have we checked that it defines a tangle invariant (that it doesn't depend on the choice of projection).